myers32/Bookmark-landing-page/README.md

 ### What I learned

-I figured out by myself how to access and change the .svg image color in CSS.
+I figured out how to access and change the .svg image color in CSS.

 ```css
   path {